aaron-grau/curic/rails/projects/ninety_nine_cats_i/README.md

 * Use text for name.
 * Use radio buttons for sex.
-* Use a drop down for color.
+* Use a drop down for color (hint: keep your code DRY by using the constant you defined on the `Cat` class.
 * Use a blank `<option>` as the default color; this will force the user to consciously pick one.
 * You can use the `date` input type to prompt the user to pick a birth